-In June 1999, GASB issued Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
-This statement was amended by Statement No. 41, insofar as to the reporting of budgetary data.
-GASB No. 34, known as the "Reporting Model" statement, affects the way the Board prepares and presents financial information.

-The statement was developed to make annual reports easier to understand and more useful to those who use governmental financial information to make decisions and includes:
+The Board follows GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, as amended by Statement No. 41, insofar as to the reporting of budgetary data.
+The statement makes annual reports easier to understand and more useful to those who use governmental financial information to make decisions and includes: